ProgCrack/Bcrypt_Cracking/Kubernetes prototype/readme.txt

 hello

-this project is about lunching cracking Bcrypt hashing algorithm using kubernetes clustering. and achieve parallel processing to further enhance the efficiency and the speed.
+this project is about lunching cracking Bcrypt hashing algorithm using kubernetes clustering. and achieve parallel processing to further enhance the efficiency and the speed